johnwarden/mecsim/README.md

 ### Square Root Preference Profiles

-Square root profiles have the form $`Uᵢ(x) = ∑ⱼ b_{i,j}√x_j`$.
+Square root profiles have the form $`Vᵢ(y) = ∑ⱼ b_{i,j}√y_j`$.
 These are concave and monotonically increasing, which is appropriate for budget allocation settings where there are diminishing marginal utility for the competing projects, but marginal utility never turns negative.
 This means voters always prefer to "use up" the whole budget, and this their optimal allocation vectors will always sum to one.

-Here are the mean results for each mechanism across all Square Root preference profiles.
+**Mean results for Square Root preference profiles.**

     ┌────────────────────────┬─────────────┬─────────────────┬─────────────────────┬───────────────┬────────────────────┐
     │ Mechanism              │ Mean Rounds │ Equilibrium (%) │ Mean Optimality (%) │ Mean Envy (%) │ Mean Alignment (%) │